 Let’s look at an overview of how you can leverage Workato’s recipes for your Salesforce integration.

-This recipe will send a message to your Slack channel when there’s an opportunity created or updated in Salesforce.
+This example shows how to automatically send notifications to a Slack channel when there’s an opportunity created or updated in Salesforce.

 Common Challenges and Solutions to Salesforce Integration